Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 When a JMS is compiled to BSP by [tool], connected convex faces with the material name `+weatherpoly` will generate _weather polyhedra_.
 Within the tag, the polyhedra are represented as a center point, bounding radius, and up to 16 planes which enclose a volume.

+# Pathfinding data
+The BSP contains data on traversable surfaces which aid AI in pathfinding (walking to a destination).
+This data is generated automatically during BSP compilation and is retained even in when the BSP is compiled into multiplayer maps.

+The maximum pathfinding distance that Halo's engine permits is 3276.7 world units, an _extremely_ long distance.

 # Lightmaps

 _See main page: [Lightmaps][]._